-Do you have some old cubicle walls lying around your office that you no longer want or need?
+Do you have some old cubicle walls laying around your office that you no longer want or need?
 If so, consider using them as billboards.
-Most cubicle walls are made of a wood or metal base with a soft fabric covering, allowing workers to staple notes, posters and other items to them.
+Most cubicle walls are made of a wood or metal base with a soft fabric covering, allowing workers to staple notes, posters, and other items to them.
 After the cubicle wall has been removed, though, you can still use it for this purpose.

 If you have one or more empty rooms in your office, you can use an old cubicle wall as a decorative billboard.
 Simply mount the cubicle wall to an empty wall in the room, after which you can fill it with decorations – or even allow workers to place their own decorations on it.
-Billboards also useful for notifying office workers about upcoming events.
+Billboards are also useful for notifying office workers about upcoming events.